deepak15parmar/PaymentGateway/README.md

 # PaymentGateway
-Payment gatewat integration to a HTML page with the help of Razorpay.
+Payment gateway integration to a HTML page with the help of Razorpay.

 The webpage is a simple webpage conatining a "DONATE" button.